How a Bone Marrow Transplant Is Performed

-The transplant process begins when we receive a referral from a patient’s primary physician or specialist, or when one of our own oncologists recommend the treatment for an existing patient.
-Our physician team will then evaluate information about the patient’s specific diagnosis and overall health to determine if a transplant is the best possible option at this time.
+The transplant process begins when we receive a referral from a patient’s primary care physician or specialist, or when one of our own oncologists recommends the treatment for an existing patient.
+Our team will then evaluate information about the patient’s specific diagnosis and overall health to determine if a transplant is the best possible option.

 - An unrelated donor

 Finding an appropriate match for an allogeneic blood and bone marrow transplant can take several months.
 Until a donor is identified, the patient will continue with other forms of treatment for the underlying disease.
 In the case of an autologous transplant, the cells will be extracted from the patient, eliminating the need to find a donor.
 These cells will be frozen until it is time for the transplant to be performed.

 Leading up to the transplant, the patient must undergo what is called conditioning to prepare his or her body for the transplant process.
 During conditioning, the patient is given chemotherapy (with or without radiation therapy) to prepare his or her immune system to accept the transplanted stem cells.

 What you can expect during your bone marrow transplant

 After the conditioning process is complete, the bone marrow transplant procedure can be performed.
 The transplant is a painless process and the recipient remains awake throughout the procedure.
 The donor stem cells are infused into the patient’s body through a central line, and then travel to the bone marrow where they may begin to produce new blood cells.

 If the patient receives stem cells that have been frozen and thawed, medications will be administered before the transplant to help combat the effects of the preservative that was used to protect the frozen stem cells.
 Additionally, IV fluids will be given before and after the transplant to flush the preservative out of the patient’s body.

 What can you expect after your bone marrow transplant